ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 ![Dataset Replication](./img/L19%20Dataset%20Replication.png)

-The choice for how you replicate data and how it is sharded are somewhat orthogonal to each other.
+The choice for how you replicate data and how it is sharded are somewhat orthogonal.
 In the rest of this discussion, we will focus only on sharding techniques and assume that replication will be implemented somehow.

-So, let's now just focus on data partitioning strategies.

 ## Partition Strategies

 How do you decide which key/value pairs go where?
 To answer this question, we must first establish what goals our partitioning strategy needs to meet.
 We really need to achieve two goals here:

 * ***Goal 1***&nbsp;&nbsp; Avoid any read or write hotspots
 * ***Goal 2***&nbsp;&nbsp; Make the data easy for clients to find quickly